 Although the state and the third sector have worked together for decades, it can be argued that the ‘Transforming Rehabilitation’ (TR) policy, which radically restructured probation and resettlement provision was a pivotal moment which changed the rules of engagement between the third sector and government.
 The TR programme was an ambitious one, which outsourced the greater part of probation work to statutory, for-profit and third sector consortiums in a mixed market for probation and resettlement services.
 It dissolved the unitary public probation service in England and Wales and replaced it with a National Probation Service which retained responsibility for supervising high-risk offenders (including many convicted for sex offences), and Community Rehabilitation Companies (CRCs) which contracted to supervise low- and medium- offenders in the community.
 These CRCs were composed mainly of large private companies and ‘some of Britain’s biggest and most successful rehabilitation charities’ (Ministry of Justice, 2014).
 The policy was officially promoted as a sign that the third sector had finally obtained long-awaited recognition as to its indispensable place ‘at the forefront of a new fight against reoffending’ (ibid).

-However, the reference to ‘charities’ in the Ministry’s announcement was somewhat misleading as only a handful of organisations claiming charitable status as their principal legal identity were members of the consortia which won the contracts to operate community rehabilitation contractsMOJ list.
+However, the reference to ‘charities’ in the Ministry’s announcement was somewhat misleading as only a handful of organisations claiming charitable status as their principal legal identity were members of the consortia which won the contracts to operate community rehabilitation contracts).
 Alongside the transnational corporations, several of the not-for-profit contractors included community interest companies or similar charitable and profit-making hybrids that are more accurately categoried as third sector organisations (TSOs).
-The controversies generated by TR and the subsequent political and criminal justice failures of the programme are widely discussed in the political and academic arena (Public Accounts refs – reports andSenior, 2013).
+The controversies generated by TR and the subsequent political and operational malfunctions in the programme are widely discussed in the political and academic arena (Public Accounts Committee, 2016: Senior, 2013).
 For the purposes of this chapter, a few salient observations will be made with respect to the potential and actual role of the TS in supporting higher-risk offenders.

 The constructive innovation of TR was its stipulation that all persons leaving custody, including those serving sentences of under a year, were to be given access to community supervision.
-While several TSOs were already contracted by other statutory agencies – including health trusts, local authorities and Police and Crime Commissioners – to provide services such as drug and alcohol treatment, employment and training, housing aid and financial advice, education and training, spiritual and faith guidance, mentoring, arts projects and peer support schemes, this move nevertheless expanded the potential market for TSOs.
-TSOs now feature in several multi-agency networks including police-led integrated offender management (IOM) programmes, Prevent programmes, local government crime and disorder panels and similar structures, which has ensured that they have become embedded in the local and regional criminal justice architecture.
+Many TSOs are already contracted by other statutory agencies – including health trusts, local authorities and Police and Crime Commissioners – to provide services such as drug and alcohol treatment, employment and training, housing aid and financial advice, education and training, spiritual and faith guidance, mentoring, arts projects and peer support schemes.
+TSOs have for some years featured in multi-agency networks such police-led integrated offender management (IOM) programmes, Prevent programmes, local government crime and disorder panels and similar structures, which has ensured that they have become embedded in the architecture of local and regional criminal justice administration.
+The idea was that Transforming Rehabilitation would expand this system of subcontracting to TSOs by opening up probation and resettlement work to them.

 Third Sector in offender management structures